History never dies. It is reborn every minute of every day.

 -February 17- Kosovo formally becomes independent under UN supervision; the UN still has the right of veto over Kosovar independence.
 In an emergency session Russia opposed Kosovo independence in the UN Security Council.

 RECENT BACKGROUND TO THE EVENTS.
 In 2000, Ibrahim Rugova's Democratic League won the Kosovo elections and Rugova bevame interim president.
 Meanwhile, the UN's KFOR contingent kept the peace between the Albanian majority and the Serb minority.
 In 2002 Rugova was re-elected while Kosovar and Serbian leaders held their first direct talks.
 However all was not well; in 2004 ethnic clashes in the north Kosovo Serbian enclave of Mitrovica took 19 lives.
 Serbian president Boris Tadic visited Kosovo in February, 2005, only to incite resistance among the Serbian minority.
 In the elections of October, 2005, Rugova's democratic league won the parliamentary vote but this time the elections were boycotted by the Serb minority.
 In December, Rugova was re-elected.
 In 2006, after the death of President Rugova from cancer and his succession by Fatmir Sejdiu, the UN opened talks on the future of Kosovo which resulted in a split on the security council between Russia which asserted historical support for the Slavonic Orthodox Serbs and their continued rule of Kosovo and the West which supported an independent Kosovo with its Catholic but mostly Albanian Muslim majority.
 After direct talks between Serbia and Kosovo in July, Serbs voted overwhelmingly in a referendum to retain Kosovo while Kosovars boycotted the vote.
 The UN envoy Martti Ahtisaari announced, in Fenruary 2007, a plan for Kosovar independence which was rejected by the Serbs and acccepted by Kosovars.
 That was when Ahtisaari declared that agreement was impossible and that internationally supervised independence was the only alternative.
 In July, Russia rejected a UN Security Council Resolution to that effect.
 Throughout the remainder of the year, the UN, the European Union and the U.S. attempted, in vain, to negotiate a solution.
 In November, veteran KLA resistance fighter, Hasim Thaci was elected president of Kosovo.
 By this January, the UN Security Council was permanently split over Kosovo, Russian president Putin warning that Kosovo's independence would only encourage secessionist movements all over the world, but especially in Russia.
 In February, the EU replaced the UN's role in building Kosovar customs institutions, a police force and judiciary.
 On February 17, Kosovo officially became independent with vociferous Serbian protests in the north and in Belgrade and increased U.N.
-KFOR patrols in the north Kosovo Serbian town of Mitrovica.
+KFOR patrols in the north Kosovo Serbian town of Mitrovica.1389- Serbia defeated by the Ottomans in Kosovo.

 REMOTE BACKGROUND TO THE EVENTS.
 In the last centuries BC, the southwestern Balkans were occupied by the Kingdom of Macedonia in the south and east and the tribes of Illyricum in the west and north west.
 By 27 BC and the reign of Augustus, the area was ruled by Rome.
 Two hundred years later it consisted of the Roman provinces of Dalmatia on the Adriatic and Moesia Superior in the interior.
 In the fifth century, as the Empire was Christianized, the area was occupied by the Roman provinces of Pannonia and Dacia.
 By 500 AD, the area had been lost by the Eastern Roman Empire but was soon reconquered by Justinian.
 Only Turkey and Thrace were ruled by the eastern or Byzantine Empire in 700 AD while the First Bulgarian Empire ruled the southern Balkans in the east and Serbia ruled the south west.
 The Byzantine Empire had extended its rule over the Balkans to the Danube; while Byzantium maintained Greek Orthodoxy, the southern Balkans, despite rule by Byzantium, adhered to Russian Slavonic Orthodoxy.
 1150 saw an independent Kingdom of Serbia ruled by the Neanja Dynasty.
 The Adriatic coast retained Latin Christianity.
 During the 13th and 14th centuries, the area was ruled by the Second Bulgarian Empire which survived invation by the Mongols.
 In 1350, with the fall of Stephen Sushan, the Serbian State began to disintegrate and the Ottomans conquered the Serbs at Kosovo Field in 1389.
 'Kosovo Field' or 'Field of the Blackbirds' was the site of another Ottoman victory, this time over a Hungarian army led by John Hunyadi in 1448; hence the emotional importance of Kosovo to the Serbs- and their consequent repression of Kosovo's Albanian majority.
 Only in 1450 did the Albanian warrior, Skanderbeg, stop the advance of the Ottomans- again at Kosovo Field.
 But by 1500, the southern Balkans were occupied by Constantinople.
 In 1830, however, Serbia won autonomy within the Ottoman Empire while Kosovo, in southern Serbia became the site of an Albanian revival.
 As Serbia became independent, in 1878, the Albanian nationalist movement began.
 In 1883, Serbia was declared a kingdom.